IPAToolkit/ios-17-5/README.md

 <br><br>
 ## 1. Bootstra AI: The Ultimate Jailbreaking AI for iOS 17.5
 <br>

 ### Bootstrap AI iOS 17.5 Jailbreak [2024]

-**Bootstra AI** is a powerful jailbreaking tool designed for iOS 17.5, supporting all iPhone and iPad models.
+<b>Bootstra AI</b> is a powerful jailbreaking tool designed for iOS 17.5, supporting all iPhone and iPad models.
 It's renowned for its user-friendly interface and extensive customization capabilities.

 <br><br>
 ### 🎁 Bootstra AI Features